podcast

 DZ-57: Backmatter - Aesthetics and Forgiveness in Writing

-How can you best articulate your ideas?
-It is time (in fact, well past time) for our semi-annual #Backmatter episode.
+Listen if you need to forgive yourself (for not writing) It is time (in fact, well past time) for our semi-annual #Backmatter episode.
 For the uninitiated, this is an episode where Stu and Chas discuss career and craft-related topics beyond what makes great screenplays work.
 To that end, Stu and Chas dive into: a five year review of Draft Zero and how it has changed their writing craft and process; a discussion on the aesthetics of writing; learnings for emerging writers in having their work produced; and finally forgiving yourself for not writing.
-As always: an amazing thank...
+As always...

 2019-05-01